OnofreTZK/Conways_Game_of_Life/README.md

 ````
 Check directory `data/` to see all config files.

-Options running:
+To see extra running options
 ```bash
 $ ./glife --help
 ````
-To see extra running options

 ## Authorship
 * [Tiago Onofre](https://github.com/OnofreTZK)